-- Organisations that grow or mine a Fairtrade product. - Companies that buy directly from Producers and/or are responsible for paying or conveying the Fairtrade Price or Premium. - Companies that buy and sell a Fairtrade product up to and including the point where the product is in its final packaging and carrying a FAIRTRADE Certification Mark. - Any company buying a product as referred to above for the purpose of repacking.
+- · Organisations that grow or mine a Fairtrade product. - Companies that buy directly from Producers and/or are responsible for paying or conveying the Fairtrade Price or Premium. - Companies that buy and sell a Fairtrade product up to and including the point where the product is in its final packaging and carrying a FAIRTRADE Certification Mark. - Any company buying a product as referred to above for the purpose of repacking.

-For certain Product Cated gories, the sco pe is slightly different:
+For certain Product Categories, the scope is slightly different:

 Product Companies in scope of certification Perishable products (fresh fruit, bananas, flowers (not including young plants)) a) If sold in Global North: Companies up to and including Importer.
 If packing or repacking takes place at a stage after the Importer, these companies must be Fairtrade-certified as well.
 (Excluded: Florists and Retailers).
 Ripeners who do not repack are out of scope; in these cases, Quality Claims are covered under the scope of the certification only if forwarded by an entity certified by FLOCERT. b) If sold in producing countries: Actors up to and including company responsible for paying Price and Premium.
 Cotton a) Fairtrade Cotton: All companies up to the point where the product is cut/made/trimmed and labelled require certification.
-Printing on already labelled Fairtrade cotton products does not require certification.
-This rule does not apply to embroidery/flocking which is placed on a consumer-ready product.
-In this case the company needs to be certified. b) Fairtrade Sourced Ingredients Cotton (FSI Cotton): Companies participating in FSI Cotton require certification up to and including the level of the spinner.
+Printing on already labelled b) Fairtrade Sourced Ingredients Cotton (FSI Cotton): Companies participating in FSI Cotton require certification up to and including the level of the spinner.
 Subsequent supply chain entities need to be "Fairtrade Verified".
-Products in final packaging and carrying a FAIRTRADE Certification Mark imported from Producer countries Traders buying products in final packaging and carrying a FAIRTRADE Certification Mark directly from the Producer organisation imported from the Producer countries (and/or buyers in the country of origin) require certification if they are responsible for Fairtrade Price and Premium payments, Quality Claims, contracts with Producers, pre-financing and packing/re-packing up to consumer-ready packs.
-Producer organisations that are also Licensees do not require certification against the Trader Standard if they are only selling their own finished and labelled product.
-However, if Producer organisations are buying certified products from other Fairtrade Producer organisations then they also require certification against the Trader Standard.
-Fairtrade Carbon Credits (FCC) In the Fairtrade Climate Standard, first buyers (as outlined below) and Producer organisations (if applicable with a Project Facilitator as an Additional Entity) must apply for Fairtrade Certification.